kanghuawu/donation-analytics/README.md

 ## How to run

 The jar file for this project is checked in Github.
 Therefore, cloning this repository and executing `run.sh` should work just fine.
 In case, the binary file is corrupted or does not work on your computer.
 Please uncomment the second command in `run.sh` as indicated below.
 The `run.sh` will compile the jar file every time your run it.
 Or, simply, just execute `mvn clean package -Dmaven.test.skip=true` under `./src/DonationAnalytics` directory before running `run.sh`.
+Also, make sure you've setup Java and Maven in your path.
+You can test them with `java -version` and `mvn -version`.

 ```shell
 $ cat run.sh